esoreq/Day_one/_episodes/03-ANACONDA_101.md

 ## Open the launcher and open a new FSL_sandbox notebook

-If everything worked we should be able to do the following
+If everything worked we should now be able to create an FSL_sandbox bash notebook

 ## Links to expand your understanding